 The events of the film and the way in which they relate to the first chapter of the series suggests that the curse cannot be broken: it is not linked to a particular place, nor to a particular person, it can spread like a virus, infecting other people and invading new homes.
+And of course it’s not something you can break with a evil eye ring.
 This is consistent with the director’s own vision of the first Japanese film, Takashi Shimizu, who confirms that he has never found any consistent way of justifying the interruption of the curse, which would therefore be so infinite.

 What does this mean for The Grudge saga?
 That Detective Muldoon will likely die in that house, and the son Burke is now an orphan of both parents.
 The film leaves open a possible continuation of events that could involve Burke himself.